billifab/gp-ei-bayesopt/README.md

 # GP-EI Bayesian Optimization Framework

-This repository contains a Gaussian-Process / Expected-Improvement (GP-EI) Bayesian-optimization implementation for noisy, expensive black-box functions in moderate-dimensional continuous parameter spaces.
+This repository contains a Gaussian-Process / Expected-Improvement (GP-EI) Bayesian optimization implementation for noisy, expensive black-box functions in moderate-dimensional continuous parameter spaces.

-The implementation includes a reproducibility framework that tests algorithm behavior on standard benchmark test functions with realistic noise characteristics, and compares performance against full-factorial grid baselines at matched and larger experimental budgets.
+The implementation includes a reproducibility framework that tests algorithm behavior on synthetic benchmark functions with realistic noise characteristics and compares performance against full-factorial grid baselines at matched and larger experimental budgets.

-A manuscript describing an application of this framework is in preparation.

 ## Contents